 Addition and Subtraction: Beyond Math Facts was published by Longevity Publishing in 2012 and was designed to help any age student master addition and subtraction with and without regrouping.
 Her previous books, Two Plus Two Is Not Five: Easy Methods to Learn Addition and Subtraction and Five Times Five Is Not Ten: Make Multiplication Easy were published in 2006 and 2008 respectively.
 In 2006, Two Plus Two Is Not Five won First Place in the Workbook category of the Evvy Book Awards.
 Five Times Five Is Not Ten was listed in Resources for Successful Teaching in the January 2009 issue of Learning Magazine and was an Award-Winning Finalist in the Children’s Educational category of the USA Book News’ National Best Books 2008 Awards.
-Greenwald’s first book, How to Teach Math Facts, was published by Teacher Created Resources in 1999.
+Greenwald’s first book, How to Teach Math Facts, is published by Teacher Created Resources.

 Greenwald taught special education in both private and public schools including the Cherry Creek School District in Colorado and the Paradise Valley School District in Arizona.
 Through her private practice, she has worked with elementary and middle school students of all levels and abilities.
 The methods, strategies, and worksheets in her books developed from a need to help her own students succeed in math.

 Greenwald presented at the 2006 Conference for Advancement of Mathematics Teaching in Houston, TX; the 2007 Annual Conference of the Arizona Association of Teachers of Mathematics; the 2007 to 2009, 2011 and 2013 conferences of the Colorado Council of Teachers of Mathematics conferences; and the 2006 to 2009 California Mathematics Conferences in Pacific Grove, CA.